PDF, EPUB2, and EPUB3 - send all available formats

-FTP stands for “File Transfer Protocol” and is an internet site where you a network protocol that allows you to transfer computer files from your local sever to an FTP server.
+FTP stands for “File Transfer Protocol.”
 It is easy to use and is the most efficient way to send data to EBSCO.
-We will supply you with FTP login credentials (the host URL, username and password).
+We will supply you with FTP login credentials (the host URL, username, and password).
 You can log-in, and then drag and drop your PDFs onto the FTP folder.

 These files will be mirrored to EBSCO’s server and our Content Management team will retrieve them for processing.

-For instructions on how to use FTP, please refer to the Quick Links section on this page.
+For instructions on how to use FTP, please refer to the Content Delivery Guidelines document found in the Quick Links section on this page.

 Please submit your request through our Publisher Contact Form.
 For the quickest response, please be sure to include as many details as possible related to the request.

-In order to update your prices, please submit a metadata update to our FTP using our metadata template or ONIX.
-Please include all of the information required when submitting metadata for a completely new title.
-For efficient processing, the metadata file should include “update” in the naming convention, for example: EBSCO-Oct_2013_Update.xlsx.
+In order to update your prices, please submit a metadata update via FTP using our metadata template or ONIX 2.1.
+For efficient processing, the metadata file should include “update” in the naming convention, for example: EBSCO-Oct_2019_Update.xlsx.

 In order to reinstate a title you’ve previously withdrawn from sale, please notify your direct PCM contact or submit your request through our Publisher Contact Form.